-The Directorate of Revenue Intelligence, Mumbai Zonal Unit ('DRI') has issued Show Cause Notice(s) ('SCN') dated September 10, 2014 and December 30, 2014 to the Company in connection with import of Colour Picture Tubes ('CPTs') by the Company and other concerns.
-Vide SCNs, the Company was called upon amongst others as to why the declared value of CPTs imported should not be rejected and the same should not be re-determined and why the amount of anti-dumping duty of ₹ 1,657.21 Million and penalty thereon should not be recovered under the extended period under the provisions of the Customs Act, 1962.
+The Directorate of Revenue Intelligence, Mumbai Zonal Unit ('DRI') has issued Show Cause Notice(s) ('SCN') dated September 10, 2014 and December 30, 2014 to the Company in connection with import of Colour Picture Tubes ('CPTs') by the Company and other concerns, Vide SCNs, the Company was called upon amongst others as to why the declared value of CPTs imported should not be rejected and the same should not be re-determined and why the amount of anti-dumping duty of R, 1,657.21 Million and penalty thereon should not be recovered under the extended period under the provisions of the Customs Act, 1962,

-The Company had filed application with the Adjudication Authority who vide order dated April 20, 2017 determined that the declared value of the Company is liable to be rejected and re-determined under Customs Valuation Rules read with Section 14 of the Customs Act, 1962 and the Company is liable for payment of anti-dumping duty amounting to ₹ 687.49 Million which is payable on the import of CPTs and the penalty of equivalent amount along with interest thereon under Section 114A of the Customs Act, 1962.
-Further, the Adjudication Authority imposed a penalty of ₹ 0.50 Million on the Company on High Sea Sales under Section 112(a) of the Customs Act, 1962.
+The Company had filed application with the Adjudication Authority who vide order dated April 20, 2017 determined that the declared value of the Company is liable to be rejected and re-determined under Customs Valuation Rules read with Section 14 of the Customs Act, 1962 and the Company is liable for payment of and dumping duty amounting to Rs.
+637.49 Million which is payable on the import of CPTs and the penalty of equivalent amount along with interest thereon under Section 1124 of the Customs Act, 1962.
 Subsequently, the Company has filed an appeal against the Order passed by Adjudication Authority before The Customs, Excise and Service Tax Appellate Tribunal (CESTAT) and the same is pending before the said CESTAT.
 Since the matter pertains to the pre CIRP period, no provision has been made in the financial statements, as it shall be treated as per the provisions of the Code.

-Disclosure in accordance with Section 22 of Micro, Small and Medium Enterprises Development Act, 2006:
+Disclosure in accordance with Section 22 of Micro, Small and Medium Enterprises Development Act, 2006 :

-(₹ in Million) Particulars March 31, 2020 March 31, 2019 i) Principle amount remaining unpaid as at the end of the year 128.00 129.57 ii) Interest due thereon as at the end of the year 53.81 24.51 iii) Interest paid by the Company in terms of Section 16 of the Micro, Small and Medium 90.45 Enterprises Development Act, 2006, along with the amount of payment made to the suppliers beyond the appointed day during the year iv) Interest due and payable for the year of delay in making payment 1.04 9.10 v) Interest accrued and remaining unpaid at the end of the year 53.81 24.51 vi) Further interest remaining due and payable even in the succeeding years, untill such date 98 when the Interest dues as above are actually paid to the small enterprises for the purpose of disallowance as deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006.
+Particulars March 31, 2021 (3 in Million) March 31, 2020 Platen 51, 2021 Pilit Cit D L, LOLO Principle amount remaining unpaid as at the end of the year 130.89 128.00 I) Interest due thereon as at the end of the year 81.49 53.81 Interest paid by the Company in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of payment made to the suppliers beyond the appointed day during the year iv) Interest due and payable for the year of delay in making payment - 1.04 Interest accrued and remaining unpaid at the end of the year 81.90 53.81 Further interest remaining due and payable even in the succeeding years, untill such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006. ÷ • - npany in light of losses incurred in the past years is not required to spend any amount towards Corporate Social Responsibility for the year ended March 31, 2021.

-Note: This information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act.
-2006, has been determined to the extent such vendors/parties have been identified on the basis of information available with the Company.
+Note: This information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act, 2006, has been determined to the extent such vendors/parties have been identified on the basis of information available with the Company.